-Edinburgh University Library uses OJS (Open Journal Systems) to provide a platform for academic staff and student groups to publish Open Access journals.
+Edinburgh University Library uses OJS (Open Journal Systems) to provide a platform for University of Edinburgh academic staff and student groups to publish Open Access Journals.

 Hydra: Interdisciplinary Journal of Social Sciences is a student-focused, peer-reviewed academic journal, which strives to highlight the best of current postgraduate student scholarship at the University of Edinburgh.
 The journal’s title represents its strong commitment to interdisciplinary research, in the belief that by opening a channel of dialogue between diverse disciplines within the realm of the social sciences, classic debates may be infused with innovative and even unexpected observations.

 The Res Medica is the peer-reviewed Journal of the Royal Medical Society.